-When you start a pension, you can choose to have federal and state taxes withheld from your monthly pension checks.
+When you start a pension, you can choose to have federal and state taxes withheld from your monthly checks.
 The goal is to withhold enough taxes that you won't owe much money when you file your tax return.
 You don't want to get a large refund, either, unless you like lending money to Uncle Sam.

-If you choose not to have any taxes withheld, and you underpay your taxes, you could end up owing taxes plus an underpayment penalty.
+If you choose not to have any taxes withheld and you underpay your taxes, you could end up owing taxes plus an underpayment penalty.
 To avoid those fates, you'll want to estimate your income for the year and set your tax withholding appropriately.

 Tax planning can help you figure out the right amount to withhold.
-With tax planning, you put together a "pretend" tax return, called a tax projection.
+With tax planning, you put together a "pretend" tax return, called a "tax projection."
 As you transition into retirement, you might want to work with a CPA, tax professional, or retirement planner to help you with this.

-If you prefer to do it yourself, you can plug numbers into an online 1040 tax calculator to get a rough estimate.
-Or you can fill out your federal tax form as if you were filing taxes.
+If you prefer to do it yourself, you can plug numbers into an online 1040 tax calculator to get a rough estimate, or you can fill out your federal tax form as if you were filing taxes.
 Follow the instructions to see where each source of income goes.
 Calculate the tax you think you will owe.
 Divide that by your total income.
 Use the answer to see what percentage to withhold.

 For example, let's say your total income will be $20,000 from a pension and $30,000 that you will withdraw from your IRA.
-You fill out a pretend tax return and calculate you will owe $5,000 in taxes.
+You fill out a pretend tax return and calculate that you will owe $5,000 in taxes.
 That is a 10% rate.
 You can have 10% in federal taxes withheld directly from your pension and IRA distribution so that you would receive a net $18,000 from your pension and $27,000 from your IRA.

-When to Change How Much Tax is Withheld from Your Pension
+When To Change How Much Tax Is Withheld From Your Pension

 When you are working, you can change the amount of tax withheld from your paycheck each year.
-In retirement, you can do this too.
+In retirement, you can do that, too.
 When your tax situation changes, you will want to adjust your tax withholding.

 The following events may trigger a need to change your tax withholding in retirement:

-- You or a spouse take on part-time work
+- You or a spouse take on part-time work.

-- You pay off a mortgage or take on a mortgage
+- You pay off a mortgage or take on a mortgage.

-- You have a large amount of taxable capital gains from the sale of a property, mutual funds, or stock
+- You have a large amount of taxable capital gains from the sale of a property, mutual funds, or stock.

-- You take withdrawals from an IRA or 401(k) account
+- You take withdrawals from an IRA or 401(k) account.

 - You reach age 72 (or age 70 1/2 if you reached 70 1/2 before January 1, 2020), and required IRA distributions begin.

 Change in Withholding When You Start Social Security

 Many retirees who have a pension are surprised by the increase in their taxes when they start Social Security.
 The amount of your Social Security benefits subject to taxation depends on your other sources of income.
-If your pension started a few years ago and now you are starting Social Security benefits, you will likely need to increase your tax withholding.
+If your pension started a few years ago, and now you are starting Social Security benefits, you will likely need to increase your tax withholding.

-Change in Withholding When You Reach Age 70
+Change in Withholding When You Reach Age 72

-When you reach age 70 ½, you are required to start taking distributions from traditional IRA accounts and other qualified retirement plans like a 401(k).
+When you reach age 72, you are required to start taking distributions from traditional IRA accounts and other qualified retirement plans, such as a 401(k).
 These distributions are included as taxable income on your tax return.
 Usually, you will want to have taxes withheld from these IRA or 401(k) distributions.

-Some people take an IRA distribution or cash-out an old 401(k) plan early in the year and forget about it by the time they file their tax return.
+Some people take an IRA distribution or cash out an old 401(k) plan early in the year and forget about it by the time they file their tax return.
 They are surprised by the amount of taxes they owe.
 Don't let this happen to you.
-Whenever you withdraw money from any accounts in retirement ask about the tax implications.
+Whenever you withdraw money from any accounts in retirement, ask about the tax implications.
 It is better to plan ahead than to get behind on taxes.